Brain–computer interface: Ethical considerations

 Concerns center on the safety and long-term effects on users.
 These include obtaining informed consent from individuals with communication difficulties, the impact on patients' and families' quality of life, health-related side effects, misuse of therapeutic applications, safety risks, and the non-reversible nature of some BCI-induced changes.
 Additionally, questions arise about access to maintenance, repair, and spare parts, particularly in the event of a company's bankruptcy.

 The legal and social aspects of BCIs complicate mainstream adoption.
 Concerns include issues of accountability and responsibility, such as claims that BCI influence overrides free will and control over actions, inaccurate translation of cognitive intentions, personality changes resulting from deep-brain stimulation, and the blurring of the line between human and machine.
 Other concerns involve the use of BCIs in advanced interrogation techniques, unauthorized access ("brain hacking"), social stratification through selective enhancement, privacy issues related to mind-reading, tracking and "tagging" systems, and the potential for mind, movement, and emotion control.

 In their current form, most BCIs are more akin to corrective therapies that engage few of such ethical issues.
 Bioethics is well-equipped to address the challenges posed by BCI technologies, with Clausen suggesting in 2009 that "BCIs pose ethical challenges, but these are conceptually similar to those that bioethicists have addressed for other realms of therapy."
 Haselager and colleagues highlighted the importance of managing expectations and value.

 The evolution of BCIs mirrors that of pharmaceutical science, which began as a means to address impairments and now enhances focus and reduces the need for sleep.
 As BCIs progress from therapies to enhancements, the BCI community is working to create consensus on ethical guidelines for research, development, and dissemination.

+A 2026 review highlighted opportunities to strengthen protections for implantable BCI data through more robust approaches to de-identification, greater individual control, clearer separation of consent to implantation from consent to data use, stronger safeguards governing secondary uses, and more explicit frameworks for ownership and commercialization.

+In August 2026, unifying standards for informed consent in implantable brain–computer interfaces were proposed, addressing challenges including communication impairment and assessment of decision-making capacity, surrogate consent, disclosure of procedural and device-related risks, management of user expectations, long-term responsibilities to users, and consent for neural data collection and use.